Akama-EO/sql-portfolio-projects/Football Data Analysis/Solution (Part A).md

 ***

-###  9. Write a query to find players weighing more than 250 pounds.
+###  9. Write a query to find the first 5 players weighing more than 250 pounds.

 ```sql
 select top 5 * from footballplayers